tlswg/oldversions-deprecate/README.md

 # tls-oldversions-deprecate

 A draft to deprecate tlsv1.0 and tlsv1.1 initiated by Kathleen Moriarty, assisted by sftcd, now adopted by the TLS WG.
+Version 10 of the draft is (what we think is) the result of IETF last call, and will hopefully be approved by the IESG in due course.

 The latest WG draft is [here](https://tools.ietf.org/html/draft-ietf-tls-oldversions-deprecate).